havuh/AudioTranscriberCLI/README.md

 ## ⚠️ Limitations
 * Requires an internet connection for Google Speech Recognition.
 * Only supports .wav files (convert other formats first).
+* Don't support copyright audio files.

+**We are working on a new version to solve these limitations**

 ## 📄 License
 MIT License